argotri/gosoft-appiumdriver/README.md

 ----------
 #Appears at the top of the reports

-serenity.project.name = Bukalapak emang cincay , Harga santai kagak lebbay
+serenity.project.name = Bukalapak Automation Project

 ####### Android CAPS ######